 Red breathes in the earthy smell of the forest, mostly filtered by his gas mask.
 He’d put it on as soon as they split up, and has an empty pokeball ready in one hand so he can try for a quick capture if he spots a wild pokemon.
 But even walking alone, he’s big enough to scare away most pokemon in the area.
 Poking his head in every bush or tree trunk looking for those that are hiding is a great way to get a cloud of poison or stinger to the face, and while his mask will protect him from the former, he doesn’t want to test the latter.

 Which leaves using his pokemon to flush wild ones out.
 He wants to keep charmander fresh, so he puts away his empty ball and unclips his rattata’s to summon it for the first time.
-“Rattata, go,” he says with a toss, then puts his wrist together to catch the ball on its recoil.
+“Rattata, go!” he yells as he throws.

-It sails forward into a relatively clear patch of grass and disgorges his rattata in a flash of light before rocketing back toward Red.
-Realizing in a split second that he threw it with a downward arc, he reaches above his head and snatches it out of the air with both hands cupped together.
+The ball sails forward into a relatively clear patch of grass and disgorges his rattata in a flash of light before rocketing back toward Red.
+His throw had a bit too much of a downward arc, so he has to reach above his head to snatch it out of the air with both hands cupped together.

 No one except his rattata, who seems surprised at the outburst.
 She stands on her hindlegs and peers around the forest, nose twitching in the air.